Free and Interacting Short-Range Entangled Phases of Fermions: Beyond the Ten-Fold Way: Free fermionic systems with a unitary symmetry

 If $r$ is of $\CC$-type, then the algebra of matrices commuting with all $r(\hg)$ is spanned by $1$ and an element $J$ satisfying $J^2=-1$.
 Since $J^T$ must be proportional to $J$, this means that $J^T=-J$.
 The most general $\hG$-invariant $A_r$ must have the form

-where $\cA$ is skew-symmetric and $\cB$ is symmetric.
-We can equivalently parameterize such a Hamiltonian by a complex Hermitian matrix $h=\cB+i\cA$.
+where $\cA$ is skew-symmetric and $\cC$ is symmetric.
+We can equivalently parametrize such a Hamiltonian by a complex Hermitian matrix

 Upon complexification, we can decompose $r$ into eigenspaces of $J$ with eigenvalues $\pm i$.
 These eigenspaces are complex irreducible representations of $\hG$, and it is clear that they are conjugate to each other.
 We will denote them $q$ and ${\bar q}$.
 (An equivalent definition of a $\CC$-type representation is that $r\otimes_\RR\CC$ is a sum of two complex irreducible representations $q$ and ${\bar q}$ which are complex-conjugate and inequivalent).
 The $n\cdot \dimr$ Majorana fermions can be equivalently described by $\tfrac{1}{2}n\cdot \dimr$ complex fermions $\Psi^a_k$, $a=1,\ldots,n$, $k=1,\ldots, \frac12\dimr$ satisfying the commutation relations

 In terms of these fermions, the Hamiltonian takes the form

 Thus a $\CC$-type block can be thought of as describing ${\rm dim}\, q=\frac12\dimr$ copies of a system of class A.

 If $r$ is of $\HH$-type, then the algebra of matrices commuting with all $r(\hg)$ is spanned by $1$ and three elements $I,J,K$ which are skew-symmetric and obey the relations